 A request by an individual for accommodation should be accompanied by documentation deemed satisfactory by the University, outlining the specific restrictions arising from the disability.
-Where a managerial supervisor has reason to believe that an employee may require accommodation, the Human Resources office should be contacted.
+Where a managerial supervisor has reason to believe that an employee may require accommodation, the Employee Wellness Specialist within the People & Culture office should be contacted.

 Accommodation will be assessed on an individual basis with appropriate expertise from within and outside the University, as necessary.
-The Human Resources office will serve as a resource to the employee and/or department in any case requiring the accommodation of an employee currently in the workplace, or an attempt to return an employee to the workplace as a result of an absence due to illness or accident.
+The People & Culture office will serve as a resource to the employee and/or department in any case requiring the accommodation of an employee currently in the workplace, or an attempt to return an employee to the workplace as a result of an absence due to illness or accident.
 It is expected that the employee requiring accommodation will be involved in all levels of discussion to reach a solution.

-The Human Resources office will also serve as a resource to a prospective employee regarding accommodation, and/or to a department potentially required to accommodate a new employee.
+The People & Culture office will also serve as a resource to a prospective employee regarding accommodation requirements, and/or to a department that will potentially be required to accommodate a new employee.